cbg-ethz/QuasiFit/README.md

 3. GNU Libtool; latest 2.4.2 release (http://www.gnu.org/software/automake/)

-   Libtool is required as a dependency for boost.m4.
+   Libtool is required as a dependency of boost.m4.

 ## Building
 QuasiFit can be used as a statically compiled binary without requiring any dependencies.
 Should you wish to to compile QuasiFit yourself, run